danny00747/tfe-report/src/11_gpdr.md

     website's footer.
 The latter will allow customers to know exactly how their data is collected and for what purpose.
     It must also specify on which legal mentions this privacy policy is based on. \times

-  - **Implement Informed Consent** Informed consent means the customers know the company, what data processing activities the latter intend to conduct, the purpose of the data processing, and that they can withdraw their consent at any time.
+  - **Implement Informed Consent** Informed consent means the customers need to know what data processing activities the company intend to conduct, for what the purpose.
+It should be clearly stated that customers can withdraw their consent at any time.

     It also means that the explanation of the data collecting activities, and their purpose are explained in plain language (“in an unequivocal and easily accessible page, using clear and plain language”).
 That means no technical jargon or legalese.
-Any customer accessing our services should be able to understand what the company is asking them to agree to. \times
+Any customer accessing the company's services should be able to understand what the company is asking them to agree to. \times

 \pagebreak